CapnHammered/wp-twitch-banner/README.md

-# wp-twitch-banner
+# Twitch Banner

-Adds a banner to a WordPress website when a configured Twitch stream goes live
+If online, adds a banner to the bottom of your Wordpress site with a link to your Twitch profile.